Mechazo11/MarsYardGem/README.md

 # Mars Yard Gem

+Author: Azmyin Md.
+Kamal
+Date: 09/09/2024
+Version: 1.0

-This is the Mars Yard gem, an Asset only gem based on NASA JPL's [Mars Yard]() rover testing fascility.
-It was created as part of submission for the NASA Space ROS Sim Summer Sprint Challenge 2024.
-It is part of this O3DE project.
+This is the Mars Yard gem, an Asset only gem based on NASA JPL's [Mars Yard](https://www-robotics.jpl.nasa.gov/how-we-do-it/facilities/marsyard-iii/) rover testing fascility.
+It was created as part of submission for the NASA Space ROS Sim Summer Sprint Challenge 2024, Issue [#181](https://github.com/space-ros/docker/issues/181).

-**TODO** update descriptions here

 ## Installation

-Please refer to [O3DE documentation](https://docs.o3de.org/docs/user-guide/gems/) to learn more about Gems and about registering Gems in the system and O3DE projects.
+**TODO** Commands to register with O3DE engine

 ## Description

-This is an Asset Gem.
-It contains a

-** TODO** update descriptions here.
+**TODO** update descriptions here.
 Mention it was created as part of the NASA Space ROS Sim and will be later incorporated as part of my O3DE RSL library.

 **TODO** two liner description based on Mars Yard